finom/defi/packages/react/README.md

 ### Array rendering and its modification

 At this example we define an array which is going to be rendered by a component.
 Data modifications is very similar to what you [may do with Redux](https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns).
 To make components re-render because of some peace of data is changed you need to reassign store slice property.
-In other words if you run `useChange(storeSlice, someArrayField[)` then `storeSlice[someArrayField]` needs to be re-asssigned instead of doing `someArrayField.push(...)`.
+In other words if you run `useChange(storeSlice, someArrayField[)` then `storeSlice[someArrayField]` needs to be re-asssigned instead of doing `storeSlice[someArrayField].push(...)`.

-As you may notice there is no such thing as "action" all modifications, side-effects, and any other things are reecommended to be defined as class methods.
+As you may notice there is no such thing as "action".
+All modifications, side-effects, and any other things are reecommended to be defined as class methods.

-If you want more examples (like if you want to see how deletion needs to be implemented) create an issue.
+If you want more examples (like if you want to see how deletion needs to be implemented) feel free to create an issue.
 But everything with defi-react should be quite straightforward.

 ```js
 // ----- store.js -----